ofts-cqm/VectorCalculator/README.md

 - I know that doing these repetitive computations is incredibly boring.
 Therefore, I developed this app.
 It's intended to help students save their time, so they can spend more time on more interesting things, like playing Minecraft
 - Please do not use this app during Tutorials, Quizzes, Midterms, and Finals.
 The author is not responsible for any penalties received due to violation of academic integrity.

+# Warning:
+- This app is initially designed for personal use.
+Therefore, I used Java's default "double" to store all data.
+So, the thing is, double is not designed to store high-precision numbers.
+Therefore, it's common that the number you get from this app slightly differs from the standard answers, due to float point rounding error.
+Please do not use this when you need high precision.

 # For My Fellow Programmers:
 - If you want to fork this repository and make some tweaks, just remember to enable assersion (add the following to VM Options: -ea:net.ofts.vecCalc...)